kkkh0315/OpenGL_Study/README.md

 # OpenGL_Study
-Notes taken while studying OpenGL
+This repository contains notes taken by Tony Kim while studying OpenGL.
+Notes are written based on the lecture in Udemy, Computer Graphics with Modern OpenGL and C++, lectured by Ben Cook.